mobileposse/puzzle/README.md

 * Web app that shows a seat view and shows the best available seats based on the requested number of seats
-* Deploy your application to any hosting provider.
+* Deploy your application to any hosting provider